intellltech/interview-QA/readme.md

 It can be tought of as the callstack.
 It is temporary, non-modifiable, and it stores EVM execution data.
     **[⬆ Back to Top](#questions)**

 126. ### What variables are stored in the Storage and Memory areas respectively?
+Give one difference between the state variable and the local variable?

 State variables and local variables (wich are references to the state variables) are stored in Storage.
 Function arguments are located in Memory area.

+State variable= State variable values permanently stored in contract storage.
+Local variable= Local variables values are present till functions are executed.
     **[⬆ Back to Top](#questions)**

 127. ### Take a look at the following code and explain which part of the code corresponds to wich memory area: